-While we typically recommend that schools and districts pilot Little SIS Sync prior to a large-scale rollout, the summer months are a great time to work out the kinks that would arise during a pilot - namely, cleanliness of data and change management.
-The advantages to rolling out Little SIS Sync during the summer are the creation of Classroom classes for all of your teachers, and the lessened chance that teachers have already created classes that you will need to manually link to in the interface.
+We recommend that schools and districts pilot Little SIS Sync before a large-scale rollout.
+The summer months are a great time to work out the kinks that would arise during a pilot namely, cleanliness of data and change management.
+The advantages to rolling out Little SIS Sync during the summer are the creation of Classroom classes for all your teachers, and the lessened chance that teachers have already created classes that you will need to manually link to in the interface.

-How do you get started with a large scale rollout of Little SIS Sync?
+Getting started with a large scale roll out of Little Sis Sync

-Review the Installation and Data Requirements sections in the Help Center to ensure that both your environment and your data are ready.
-Once your server and your data are good to go, you'll want to create the Jobs that you will run throughout the school year.
+Review the Installation and Data Requirements sections in the Help Center to ensure your environment and your data are ready.
+After that, you'll want to create the Jobs that you will run throughout the school year.

-We definitely recommend letting your teachers know about what kind of changes they can anticipate as you roll out Little SIS Sync.
-Further information about change management can be found here.
+We definitely recommend letting your teachers know about what kind of changes they can expect as you roll out Little SIS Sync.
+You can find further information about change management here.

 Additionally, we have a teacher email template available here.

-It is best practice that you set up your Jobs in a way that makes sense for your school or district.
-Smaller independent schools may find that Jobs according to grade level or term make the most sense.
+It is a best practice that you set up your Jobs in a way that makes sense for your school or district.
+Smaller independent schools may find that jobs by grade level or term make the most sense.
 A small to medium-sized district might want to break up their Jobs per school site and term.
-A larger district might still find that site-level Jobs are helpful, but may want to organize their Jobs into larger chunks, like Elementary, Middle, High, in order to ease the setup process.
-But why wouldn't you want all of your sites in one Job, you ask?
+A larger district might still find that site-level jobs are helpful.
+But may want to organize their Jobs into larger chunks, like Elementary, Middle, High to ease the setup process.
+But why wouldn't you want all your sites in one Job, you ask?

-The more Jobs that you create, the more granular control you have over the contents of the individual Jobs, including class naming convention and automation settings.
-For example, you may want to include period number in your middle school and high school class names, but for Elementary school, you only want to include the grade and the name of the teacher.
-Creating separate Jobs for each will allow you to accomplish this small difference.
+The more Jobs that you create, the more granular control you have over the contents of the individual Jobs.
+This includes class naming convention and automation settings.
+For example, you may want to include a class period number in your middle school and high school class names.
+But for Elementary school, you may only want to include the grade and the name of the teacher.
+Creating separate jobs for each will lets you account for the difference.

-More about creating Jobs can be found here.
+You can learn more about creating Jobs here.

-You can create classes without enrolling students - that way your teachers are still able to build out their course content in Classroom, but they are not able to see who is enrolled in the class until you are ready to reveal students to the teachers, you can push that information out.
+You can create classes without enrolling students.
+Teachers can still build out their course content in Classroom but they cannot see enrolled students.
+When you are ready to reveal students to the teachers, you can push that information out.

 Within the Job settings, navigate to Update Preferences.
-Here you see the Roster Updates section first, where you can deselect the "Add" and "Remove" checkboxes, allowing you to provision Classroom classes for your teachers without letting them, or your students, know who is in which class.
-When you are ready to push the students out, go back into the job settings and reselect the Roster Updates, as shown below.
+The Roster Updates section opens first.
+Here you can deselect the Add and Remove checkboxes.
+This allows you to provision Classroom classes for your teachers without letting them or students know who is in which class.
+When you are ready to push the students out, go back into the job settings and reselect the Roster Updates.